Xunius/Menotexport/README.md

 	   Replicates the 8 different highlight colors introduced in Mendeley 1.16.1 version, in the exported PDFs.
 * 1.3: Call *pdftotext* to work with *pdfminer* for better highlight extraction, if *pdftotext* not available, fall back         to old approach.
 Some other improvements in highlight extraction.
 Add special formatting of the .bib file for           Zotero import.
 * 1.4: Add export to .ris format.
+       "Canonical documents", which are documents saved in Mendeley's "My Library" (kind of the root folder) but not belonging to any user created folder, are now properly processed, and the results are saved to a directory "Canonical-My Library".

 ## Licence